mlochbaum/BQN/editors/README.md

 "style" Enc ".Comment,.Function,.Number,.String { color: inherit; }"
 -->

 Editor plugins and other tools for allowing BQN input are in [this folder](https://github.com/mlochbaum/BQN/tree/master/editors).
-Input is always performed with a backslash `\` prefix by default, using the layout shown [here](https://mlochbaum.github.io/BQN/keymap.html).
+Input always uses the layout shown [here](https://mlochbaum.github.io/BQN/keymap.html), and is usually performed with a backslash `\` prefix, but sometimes with a modifier key such as alt.
 To type an actual backslash, hit the backslash key twice.

 [This bookmarklet](https://abrudz.github.io/lb/bqn) enables BQN input in any webpage in your **browser**.